 Dancers: Marjorie Burnett and Pioneer Winter

-Production/Set Design: We would like to thank the Adrienne Arsht Center for the Performing Arts for generously allowing us to borrow the mirrors used in this project.
+Production/Set Design: Special thanks to the Adrienne Arsht Center for the Performing Arts for the mirrors used in this project.

 Lighting Design: Gary Lund